All Episodes

 This is going to assume that the original data that's being input is also correct.

-You can't just scan pages of data uh into PDF files because you need to be able to change.
+You can't just scan pages of data into PDF files because you need to be able to change.

 You need to have active fields that will be updated and changed.

-Now you can there is software that allows you to manipulate PDF files so that you can manipulate data in fields, but it is not easy, it's not something that's yet commonplace.
+Now, you can there is software that allows you to manipulate PDF files so that you can manipulate data in fields, but it is not easy.

-So you're you're dealing it with a massive amount of data input.
+So, you're dealing it with a massive amount of data input.

 That data will then have to be input and kept common, and it will have to be, as I say, in software that is compatible from town to town, city to city, state to state, hospital to hospital.

-Then what happens if the data has an error that results in something going wrong that was not wrong on the paper form.
+Then, what happens if the data has an error that results in something going wrong that was not wrong on the paper form?

-Most people try to digitize as much of their paper data as they can.
+Most people try to digitize as much of their paper data as they can, but this is a massive, massive data input process.

-Now the New York Times article that I read from earlier today, which pointed out that oh, damn it, you know what?
+Now, the New York Times article that I read from earlier today, which pointed out that, oh, damn it, you know what?

 There aren't any savings from doing this.